AdarsHH30/Healix/README.md

 - **Free API limits:** Groq and Supabase have free tiers with limits.
 For production, you might need paid plans
 - **Medical Disclaimer:** This is an educational project.
 Always consult real healthcare professionals for medical advice!

----

-## 🎉 Congratulations!

-You've successfully set up Healix!
-You now have a working health application with AI-powered features.
-Great job! 🌟

-Happy coding! 💻✨